HarryKodden/encrypted-mounting/README.md

 Using credentials like userid/password allows mounting the webDav endpoint via standard Mac- and Windows Finders.

-(*) Please note: The credentials used by the end-user to authenticate to the webDav is independent of the encryption key used to encrypt/decrypt the data on the storage backend.
+(*) Please note: The credentials used by the end-user to authenticate to the webDav is independent of the encryption key used to encrypt/decrypt the data on the storage bac

+# Proof Of Concept

+During a [POC](./POC.md) excercise the functionality is demonstrated.